Four takeaways from Donald Trump’s meeting with Turkiye’s President Erdogan

 ‘Major announcement’ coming on Syria

-At Thursday’s news conference, Trump took time to praise Erdogan as well for his government’s efforts in war-torn Syria.
+At Thursday’s news conference, Trump took time to praise Erdogan, as well, for his government’s efforts in war-torn Syria.

-He also teased he would make a “major announcement” later in the day about Syria but did not elaborate.
+He also teased that he would make a “major announcement” later in the day about Syria, but did not elaborate.

 Syria had faced a nearly 14-year-long civil war until last December, when a rebel offensive toppled the government of former President Bashar al-Assad.